Navezjt/sd-webui-reactor/README.md

 5. Then:
 - `python -m pip install -U pip`
 - `pip uninstall protobuf`
-- `pip install protobuf==3.20.3`
+- `pip install protobuf>=3.20.3`

-If this method doesn't help - there is some other extension that has a higher version of protobuf dependence and SD WebUI installs it on a startup requirements check
+If this method doesn't help - there is some other extension that has a wrong version of protobuf dependence and SD WebUI installs it on a startup requirements check

 <a name="insightfacebuild">